mazzalab/pyntacle/README.md

 also install the CUDA toolkit by downloading and installing the Toolkit from the [_NVIDIA website_](https://developer.nvidia.com/cuda-toolkit).

+**NOTE** GPU-base processing is an **experimental** feature in the current version (1.2), and is not covered by the command-line interface.
+This is because of weird behaviors of Numba with some hardware configurations that we were not be able to describe and circumvent so far.
+Although currently accessible by APIs, the GPU feature will be stable in the release 2.0, when Pyntacle will have covered the possibility to manage huge matrices for which replacing fine-grained parallelism with GPU computing would make sense.

 ## Release history

 Changelog for current and past releases:

+### 1.2:
+Major updates:
+- [command-line] The algorithm that decide the computing configuration to be used to analyze a give graph was updated to exclude the possibility to run multi-process and multi-threaded at the same time.
+This is still possible accessing directly to the APIs.
+- [command-line] Renamed option from -T/--threads to -O/--nprocs to avoid clashes with other synonymous options
+- [API] Removed all decorator methods that over-checked the sanity of the arguments of methods.
+These resulted to improve.
+- [PyntacleInk] bug #28 "initial value" and "value" are swapped, solved
+- [Tests] bug #25 "gr-finder bruteforce test fails", solved

+Minor:
+- [command-line] bug #23 "the command line option --type m-reach in kp-finder produces no output", solved
+- [API] removed the *max_distance* argument from all methods
+- [API] removed the seed from each methods.
+Posponed to later versions the implementation of clever manner of controlling randomness of number generators
+- the default number of forked processes is now 1 and not equals to the total number of available processors -1
+- removed *shortest_path_mofifications.py* file

 ### 1.1:
 New Graph Plotting tool: PyntacleInk